 Introducing your new cat:

-This article follows on from my previous blog article ‘what is a cat’ which talks about what a cat is.
+This article follows on from my previous blog article ‘what is a cat’ which attempts to explain cats.
 From there one can deduce what a cat needs.
-So as discussed in the last article, when introducing a new cat, both the resident and new cat will need their own ‘core territory’.
+As discussed in the previous article, when introducing a new cat, both the resident and new cat will need their own ‘core territory’.

 When introducing another cat you need to ensure that the existing cat and any new cat each have their own ‘core territory’.
 An easy way of rationalising this is a room each!